howler118/milestone-project-one/README.md

 - Form on the TT camping page which allows users to submit booking enquiries
 - Form on the contact us page which allows users to submit feedback on the website
 - The website is responsive and works on all devices
-- A banner link which takes the user to the clubshop where they can buy UMFC training general
+- A banner link which takes the user to the clubshop where they can buy UMFC training gear
 - Links to the UMFC sponsor websites
 - Link to the Isle of Man Football Association website